 - I, DOMINIC V. ISBERTO, of legal age, Filipino, and with office address at 28th Floor, The World Centre, 330 Sen. Gil Puyat Avenue, Makati City, after having been duly sworn to in accordance with law, hereby depose and say that: - 1.
-I am the Corporate Secretary of GLOBAL-ESTATE RESORTS, INC., a corporation duly organized and existing under Philippine laws, with office address at 6/F Renaissance Towers, Meralco Avenue, Ortigas Center, Pasig City, Philippines (hereafter, the "Corporation").; - 2.
-The resolutions approved by the Board of Directors of the Corporation that resulted in the changes and/or updates to the Annual Corporate Governance Report of the Corporation as consolidated in the document entitled, "Consolidated Changes in the ACGR for the year 2014" are set out in the attached Annex "A" hereof. - 3.
-This Certification is issued in compliance with the requirements of SEC Memorandum Circular No. 12 dated 26 May 2014.
+I am the Corporate Secretary of GLOBAL-ESTATE RESORTS, INC., a corporation duly organized and existing under and by virtue of the laws of the Philippines, with office address at 7th Floor Renaissance Towers, Meralco Ave., Barangay Ugong, Pasig City (the "Corporation"); - 2.
+The resolutions approved by the Board of Directors of the Corporation that resulted in the changes and/or updates to the Annual Corporate Governance Report of the Corporation as consolidated in the document entitled, "Consolidated Changes in the ACGR for the year 2015" are set out in the attached Annex "A" hereof. - This Certification is issued in compliance with the requirements of SEC Memorandum Circular No. 12 dated 26 May 2014.